thelfer/mfem-mgis/docs/source/user_guide/simulation/simulation_class_overview.rst

 Two parameters allows to select additional post-processing times:

-- :param:`numberOfTimeStepsBetweenPostProcessings` the number of time
+- :param:`NumberOfTimeStepsBetweenPostProcessings` the number of time
   steps between two post-processing times marked as *explicitly requested by the user*.
-- :param:`timeBetweenPostProcessings` between two post-processings
+- :param:`TimeBetweenPostProcessings` between two post-processings
   marked as *explicitly requested by the user*.

 The criteria (to mark a post-processing time as *explicitly requested by